fuzboxz/fuzboxz.github.io/content/posts/hello-world.md

 At the same time, the current hype cycle has brought its share of problems: bots and propaganda, increasingly convincing deepfakes, vast resources sunk into dead-end projects, infrastructure strain, and a wave of AI evangelism from executives convinced that everyone and everything is replaceable.

-Still, I am optimistic.
-Once the noise subsides, I believe the technology will settle into something more useful and more human.
-If we are intentional about it, we—the people actually building and using these systems—can shape them to work for us rather than the other way around.
+That said, I remain optimistic.
+When the hype quiets down and the bubble pops, I expect a new generation of innovators to use these tools in ways that are actually sustainable.